 If You Don’t Have Insurance

 If you are experiencing symptoms such as shortness of breath and you need to see a healthcare provider, you should do so.
 If you do not have a medical home or are uninsured, consider visiting a community health center.
 They will work with you to help you get access to a healthcare provider.

 Please make sure you call ahead and let them know your symptoms, so you are not putting anyone at risk.
-You should also cover your mouth and nose when out in public.
-Please call 602-253-0090 or look at the AACHC website for a health care center near you.
+Please call 602-253-0090 or look at the AACHC website for a community health care center near you.

 If you have questions, please submit your question here Still Have Questions?
 Still Have Questions?
 Still Have Questions?
 Still Have Questions? or call us at 602-506-6767.